 Investigations of best practices for educational experiences and broadening participation in undergraduate STEM, and best practices for departmental change aimed at implementing those practices at scale.

-I have worked on several projects that explore theoretical, empirical, and practical implications of and for change in undergraduate STEM departments.
+I have worked on several projects that explore theoretical, empirical, and practical implications of and for change in undergraduate STEM departments, some of which comes from associations with the SEMINAL project.
 A selection of the resulting writing is presented here:

 The first phase of PtC involved the design, distribution, and analysis of a national census survey.
 The survey was sent to representatives of the university departments in the United States which offer graduate degrees (MA, MS, PhD) in mathematics.
 Overall there was a 68% (223/330) response rate.
 Analysis will continue for some time, but some results have already been presented or published:

 The full title of this project is "Collaborative Research: Evaluating the Uptake of Research-Based Instructional Strategies in Undergraduate Chemistry, Mathematics, and Physics."
-It is a collaborative project funded by the NSF (DUE #1726328, 1726379, 1726281, 1726126, 1726042), with PI's Charles Henderson (Western Michigan University), Marilyne Stains (University of Nebraska-Lincoln), Estrella Johnson (Virginia Tech), Jeffrey Raker (University of South Florida), and Melissa Dancy (University of Colorado at Boulder).
+It is a collaborative project funded by the NSF (DUE #1726328, 1726379, 1726281, 1726126, 1726042), with PI's Charles Henderson (Western Michigan University), Marilyne Stains (University of Virginia), Estrella Johnson (Virginia Tech), Jeffrey Raker (University of South Florida), and Melissa Dancy (University of Colorado at Boulder).
 I am currently a postdoctoral research associate on this project.
 The interdisciplinary focus of this project is supported by interdisciplinary background of the project team: Henderson and Dancy come from a Physics background, Stains and Raker from Chemistry, Johnson and Apkarian from Mathematics.
+Selected results and additional information can be found on our project website.

 Research-based instructional strategies (RBIS) are strategies which have been shown to improve students' experience with their coursework, including learning, affinity, retention, confidence, and persistence.
 However, RBIS are not in as common use as one might expect.
 This project aims to investigate why some instructors use RBIS in their courses and others do not, to inform ongoing and future efforts to increase their usage across the country.
 We focus on three of the major gatekeeper courses for STEM majors: general chemistry, single-variable calculus, and introductory quantitative physics.
 The primary aims of this research project are to (1) build capacity to document changes in the implementation of RBIS; (2) estimate the importance of individual, departmental, institutional, and disciplinary factors in shaping instructional decisions to implement RBIS (or not); and (3) test a set of hypotheses about how and why instructors use RBIS.

 The goals of this phase of the project are (a) to better understand the extent to which postsecondary instructors in chemistry, mathematics, and physics use research-based instructional strategies in their teaching of major gatekeeper courses; and (b) to identify factors which have significant impact on instructors' decisions to use (or not use) RBIS in these classes, with consideration given to disciplinary, institutional, departmental, and individual level factors.
-To this end, we have developed a survey that asks questions about instructional practice, institutional/departmental context, and instructors' experiences.
-This will be administered to faculty teaching the target courses at two-year colleges, four-year colleges, and research universities.
+To this end, we developed and distributed a survey with questions about instructional practice, institutional/departmental context, and instructors' identity and experiences.
+This was administered to instructors at two-year colleges, four-year colleges, and research universities.
+Completed in Spring 2019, a total of 3,769 instructors from across the country participated in Phase I.

 One of the things I've been interested in is the use of social network analysis (SNA) and theories to better understand departmental function.
 This is a new direction for our undergraduate STEM education research, though the techniques have been used at the K-12 level and in organizational studies for some time.
 In 2015-17, we received funding (NSF DUE #1550990) and set up a few workshops for like-minded researchers.
 That group was called Linked Educational Researchers of Networks in Undergraduate STEM or LERNUS.
 Our working meetings were quite successful, fostering collaborations and supporting ongoing analysis.
 And we wrote a book!